-Recreational Vehicle Parks: An area of land so arranged and improved to provide the necessary facilities to accommodate overnight primitive and tent camping and camping trailers, motor homes, park models and recreational vehicles.
+Recreational Vehicle Parks: An area of land so arranged and improved to provide the necessary facilities to accommodate overnight primitive camping for more than two (2) camping tents, recreational vehicles, camping trailers, motor homes or park models.

 Regional Flood: The regional flood is a flood determined by the Division of Resource Development which is representative of large floods known to have occurred generally in Wisconsin and reasonably characteristic of what can be expected to occur on a particular stream.
 The regional flood generally has an average frequency in the order of the one-hundred (100) year recurrence interval flood determined from an analysis of floods on a particular stream and other streams in the same general region.